 Last night was Hallowe’en and it sure was.
 The town was overrun with hundreds of the kids, all in their peculiar getup.
 They traipsed the town from one end to the other, never missing a house and the cry “trick or treat” netted them gains either way.
 Girls, with well filled baskets of “treats,” still plied their business and we wonder how they would ever cram any more treats in.
 Our young blood was cavaliering on somebody’s charger, all were dressed for the occasion from the three year olds up.
 What a sight—but the children were not so bad generally and onely the store windows got the brunt of the charge—of soap hieroglyphics.

 14-: From a correspondence from High River, Alberta, published in The Calgary Daily Herald (Calgary, Alberta) of Thursday 3rd November 1927:

 Hallowe’en came and went and was observed most circumspectly in town, without the usual depredations.
 The greatest activity was manifested by the very young, who wandered in droves from door to door, heavily disguised and demanding “trick or treat.”
 To treat was to be untricked, and the youthful hold-up men soon returned home bowed down with treats.

-The second-earliest occurrence is from The Lethbridge Herald (Lethbridge, Alberta) of Friday 4th November 1927—Blackie is a hamlet in Alberta:
+15-: From a correspondence from Blackie, Alberta, published in The Lethbridge Herald (Lethbridge, Alberta) of Friday 4th November 1927: